No. 25 Virginia barely hangs on, beats Seminoles 31-24

 THE TAKEAWAY

 Florida State: Rumors of the Seminoles’ demise are exaggerated.
-Blackman played well after a slow start, and the maligned defense was solid until late in the game when the Florida State offense did a quick three-and-out between two Cavaliers scoring drives.
+Blackman played well after a slow start, and the maligned defense was solid until late in the game when it was gassed because the Seminoles did a quick three-and-out between two Cavaliers scoring drives.

-Virginia: The Cavaliers have often flinched when faced with adversity — or possible prosperity — in recent years, but with Perkins showing poise and the defense doing exactly what the team needed following the missed extra point, the new standard that coach Bronco Mendenhall has tried to instill seems to be taking hold.
+Virginia: The Cavaliers have often flinched when faced with adversity — or possible prosperity — in recent years, but with Perkins showing poise and the defense doing exactly what the team needed following the missed extra point, the new standard that Mendenhall has tried to instill seems to have taken hold.

 POLL IMPLICATIONS